Published on 4 February 2020

 “The Mixed Grill is all about playing with Melbourne’s love of these flavours, its love of adventure and its love of a mighty fine piece of meat.
 We’re bringing together five of the world’s more interesting interpreters of Middle Eastern food traditions around one big grill and asking them to take us on an adventure.
 It’s going to be wild.”

-The Mixed Grill, 6pm-10pm, Saturday 21 March, Queen St, Queen Victoria Market.
+The Mixed Grill, 6pm-10pm, Saturday 21 March, Queen Victoria Market, Queen St, Melbourne.
 Tickets on sale now.

 We promise we’ll only send you things you want to read.